 Although a completely different regulatory environment exists in Europe, news and events there may have an adverse affect on the U.S. market.
 Labeling language and potential non-approval in certain countries may have a negative effect on Lexapro in the U.S. market.

-The FY04 tactical plan contains many field and non-field based programs to continue the successful launch of Lexapro.
+The FY04 tactical plan contains many fields and non-field based programs to continue the successful launch of Lexapro.
 All tactics are designed to increase promotional share of voice and help Lexapro outperform In all market segments of indications (anxiety), providers (psychiatrists), third-party

 payers (managed care) and age group. (pediatric and geriatric development programs).
 The launch of the GAD indication will also assist Lexapro achieve market dominance in years to come.
 With more data and indications on the way, Lexapro promotion will remain strong throughout the immediate future.